malex5335/AlgorithmPicker/README.md

 3. Open `localhost:8080` in your browser
 4. Refresh the page every day to get new algorithms to learn
 5. Enjoy!
-6. If you want to add more algorithms, add them to the `/src/main/resources/algorithms.json` file

 ### With Docker-Compose